 It’s hard to attract new employees with the low unemployment rates we have today.
 An employee advocacy program affords visibility and credibility to capture the attention of qualified job seekers.When strategizing #employeeadvocacy content around recruitment, share things about the company to build the brand and post job openings to leverage your visibility. #DigitalSeling #SocialSelling @KurtShaverClick To Tweet

 The employees where you’ll get the biggest bang for your investment, and where I suggest you start with an employee advocacy program, are your salespeople.
 Since salespeople see a direct financial benefit of increasing the company’s social reach, they’ll be more motivated to share than your engineering or accounting teams.

-Sales also tends to be one of the largest teams in an organization with the most prominent social networks too.
+Sales also tend to be one of the largest teams in an organization with the most prominent social networks too.
 Not only are they more consistent about connecting with other people, but they are also more dialed into customer needs.
 When initiating your employee advocacy plan, begin with your salespeople and ensure you have focused on a social media sales plan NOT a brand awareness campaign.
 Remember, salespeople, are always looking for the WIFM.
 After all, sharing content is an essential part of social selling.